Frequently Asked Questions About Bankruptcy: Answering the Most Common Bankruptcy Questions

 Any real estate you own must be disclosed to the court during your bankruptcy.
 Whether that real estate is subject to surrender depending greatly on what state you are filing in, what chapter of bankruptcy you are filing, and the status of any loans/liens on the property.
 Some states have exemptions that can protect an unlimited equity in your primary residence, other states only allow for $20,000.00.
-Currently, Virginia allows a Debtor to protect $25,000.00 in equity of their primary residence, plus an additional $5,000.00 wildcard.
+As of July 1, 2022, Virginia allows a Debtor to protect $25,000.00 in equity of their primary residence, plus an additional $5,000.00 wildcard.
 Various additional exemptions may protect your property; it is important to review your situation with an experienced attorney to ensure your home is protected.

 How much debt do I need to file bankruptcy?

 There is no minimum amount that is needed to file bankruptcy.
 If the amount of debt is less than $10,000.00, we suggest looking at the nature of the debt and if there are better alternatives than a bankruptcy case.
 Anything less than $10,000.00 becomes a cost benefit analysis.
 Factors that many consider are current income, earning potential, current credit score, risks of wage garnishment, on-going/future expenses, etc. For example, someone making $50,000.00 in income can usually payoff or handle $10,000.00 in debt better than someone only making $20,000.00 per year.
 Similarly, someone making $50,000.00 with a household of 4 will struggle paying that same debt than a person in a one-person household.
 The other significant factor we like our clients to consider is whether they could repay a substantial portion of the debt during a three to five-year period; if the answer is no, then bankruptcy may be appropriate.